 The dates for Orientation are set months in advance in order to help families avoid scheduling conflicts.
 Make-up orientation sessions are not available.

-For 2022 programs, the Orientation dates are:
+For 2022 programs, the Student-Guardian Orientation will take place on:

 Accepted students will find more information about Orientation in the Accepted Students section.